LOOSE-LIPS/loose-lips-2.0/src/routes/blog/luces-playing-favourites/index.md

   Growing up in France, Luce was the introvert who wiled hours away making playlists for rooms, rather than preparing to inhabit their centre.
-After arriving in the UK 6 years ago, she started mixing records and the music span her into the spotlight; &lsquo;I was at home doing a mix and putting together the most [...]Read More...
+After arriving in the UK 6 years ago, she started mixing records and the music span her into the spotlight; ‘I was at home doing a mix and putting together the most [...]Read More...
 published: true
 tags: feature
 featured: false